work-club/CSS-Coding-Standards/README.md

 * IDs tightly couple a style to specific markup, making that element unusable in any other situation.
 * The specificity of that style rule is much harder to override in instances where you need to.
-* An ID is intended to signify a specific item on a page, where as your CSS is more concenred with style over function.
+* An ID is intended to signify a specific item on a page, where as your CSS is more concerned with style over function.

-Classes are intended to be resuable, as therefore your CSS should be reusable too.
+Classes are intended to be reusable, as therefore your CSS should be reusable too.

-### Depth-of-aplicability
+### Depth-of-Applicability
-The 'Depth of aplicability' is the number of selectors used in a rule.
+The 'Depth of Applicability' is the number of selectors used in a rule.
 This is a brief overview, but more information is [available](http://smacss.com/book/applicability).
-Put simply, you should NEVER exceed 4 levels of depth, 3 levels is preffered.
+Put simply, you should NEVER exceed 4 levels of depth, 3 levels is preferred.

 Over qualifying selectors with many levels make them harder to amend and tie your CSS specifically to the markup.
 Take the following example:

  `div.nav ul li a {color: red;}`

- This markup tighly binds the intended layout to that exact markup.
-The following would be preffered:
+ This markup tightly binds the intended layout to that exact markup.
+The following would be preferred:

   `.navigation .navigation__navigation-item__link {color: red;}`

- In the second example, we reference no elements directly and only go to two levels of aplicability.
+ In the second example, we reference no elements directly and only go to two levels of applicability.
 This means if we have to override the class later, we have more freedom to do so.
 We only use `.navigation ` to namespace the code as pertaining to the link.

 ### Selector Intent

 The concept of selector intent is related to the above section.
-Classes should target the elements they wish to change directly, instead of targetting a parent element and drilling down with element selectors.
+Classes should target the elements they wish to change directly, instead of targeting a parent element and drilling down with element selectors.
 Never assume the markup will not change and instead be explicit and target the elements you intend to target.

-Selector intend and aplicability should go hand in hand.
+Selector intend and applicability should go hand in hand.

 Please refer to [this article](http://csswizardry.com/2012/07/shoot-to-kill-css-selector-intent/) for more information on the subject.